 The Documentation

 All assessment items should be accompanied by brief but comprehensive documentation.
-This should include photographs and videos of each task.
-You should use in the order of 500 words.
+This should include:

 Deductions

-The 60% weighting for the Individual Project includes the following potential deductions:
+The 50% weighting for the Individual Projects includes the following potential deductions:

 You should investigate other recent developments in interface design.
 New Interfaces for Musical Expression (NIME) is one of the most interesting sources for this.
 Look at the internet site, noting that the proceedings of the last three or four years' conferences are on-line.
 Look through these papers (there are many of them) and choose one that appeals to you.
 Prepare a short presentation on why the approach you've chosen appeals to you.
 Although you don't have to prepare a formal presentation, making sure you can display the paper (via the data projector provided) in addition to any images, videos or recordings normally makes things much more interesting.
 Try to have a look at what others are going to talk about if you can.
 NIME is a good place to look, but you don't have to use one of those papers.
 However, if you don't please clear the paper/subject you choose with your tutor to begin with.